TradeTracker/docs/docs/equitysimulator.md

 Your balance, Win rate, R Ratio and Risk % per trade.

 There is a limit on the amount of trades capped to 200 and maximal 20 different simulation lines at the same time.
-The 20 simulation lines are summed up to a Maximal, Minimal and Average result.
+The 20 simulation lines are used to calculate the Maximal, Minimal and Average result.
 The thick green line on the chart is the average.

 ## Metrics
 The table below summurises all the metrics that can be simulated by the equity simulator.